SongThun/DB_Assignment2/README.md

 * connect(): give Model access to variable db (import in Model.js and Rental.js)

 ### client
+Login.jsx:
+* when user access through router '.../login', if not logout beforehand than confirm their logout

 Table.jsx:
 * reloadData(data, add): add boolean 'add' to indicate the action belonged to 'SubmitAdd' or 'SubmitEdit' if (add) then move the record to the top